marquery

 Entries are markdown files with a date-prefixed filename:

 The date (YYYYMMDD) and name are extracted from the filename.
-An optional YAML frontmatter block can override the title and add additional fields:
+The name becomes the slug (hyphenated) and title (humanized).
+An optional YAML frontmatter block can override these and add custom fields:

 ---